f5devcentral/f5-agility-labs-nginx/docs/class10/module3/lab1/lab1.rst

 #.
 As you can notice, the first page (configuration) is what we just created previously.
 Click on ``Next``
 #.
 Configure the ``Ingress`` as below

-   * Append Rule : version/basepath
+   * Append Rule : Prefix - version/basepath
    * Strip Base Path and Version before proxying the request : YES
    * Select Status : Latest